 2) Profile with Customer’s Interests –

-Map out the interests of this customer based on demographics, psychographics, behavioral as well as environment including age, interests, job role, gender, location and more.
+Map out the interests of this customer based on demographics, psychographics, behavioural as well as environment including age, interests, job role, gender, location and more.

 It’s common for companies to feel that everyone can benefit from their offerings, and while that might be true, it doesn’t mean everyone is a good fit.
-It’s good to have an Ideal Customer Profile to prioritize where to focus selling and marketing efforts.
+It’s good to have an Ideal Customer Profile to prioritize where to focus on selling and marketing efforts.
 The following abilities have to be kept in mind –

 NEED for your product or service?